Spinal Decompression vs Chiropractic Care for Disc Pain

 QuestionSpinal decompressionChiropractic care

-Primary targetDisc pressure and nerve compressionJoint motion, alignment, and function
+Primary targetDisc pressure and nerve irritationJoint motion, alignment, posture, and function

-Common fitHerniated discs, bulging discs, sciatica, stenosisBack pain, neck pain, headaches, posture, mobility
+Common fitHerniated discs, bulging discs, sciatica, some stenosis-related symptomsBack pain, neck pain, headaches, posture, mobility, recurring mechanical stress

 Who spinal decompression may help

-Spinal decompression may fit people with disc-related pain, leg symptoms, sciatica, or nerve pressure.
+Spinal decompression may fit people with disc-related pain, leg symptoms, sciatica, numbness, or nerve pressure.
 It is especially relevant when imaging or exam findings suggest disc compression is part of the problem.
+It is not usually the first choice for simple muscle soreness or pain that is clearly unrelated to disc pressure.

 Who chiropractic care may help

-Chiropractic care may fit people with restricted spinal movement, posture changes, recurring back or neck pain, or nervous system irritation.
-Corrective care looks at why the area became stressed in the first place.
+Chiropractic care may fit people with restricted spinal movement, posture changes, recurring back or neck pain, headaches, or nervous system irritation.
+Corrective care looks at why the area became stressed in the first place, which matters when disc symptoms are part of a larger alignment or movement pattern.

 When both may be used

 When disc pressure and spinal mechanics are both involved, decompression may help reduce pressure while chiropractic care addresses motion and structural stress.
+For example, a patient with sciatica from disc irritation may also have pelvic or lumbar mechanics that keep loading the same disc.
 The exam determines whether that combination makes sense.

 "The goal is not to pick a tool first," says Dr. Austin Elkin.
 "The goal is to understand the pattern, then choose the care that matches the findings."